 Instructions

 - Start off by making the sushi rice first.
-To clean the rice, add 1 1/2 cups of dry Calrose Sushi Rice into a fine-mesh sieve.
+To clean the rice, add the dry Calrose Sushi Rice into a fine-mesh sieve.
 Then run it under cold water for about 1 minute making sure to mix the rice around with a spoon.

-- Now for the crab mixture: In a bowl, add 8 oz finely chopped imitation crab, 1/4 cup Japanese mayonnaise (or regular Mayo) 2 oz softened cream cheese, and 1 Tbsp sriracha.
+- Now for the crab mixture: In a bowl, add the chopped imitation crab, chopped tempura shrimp, Japanese mayonnaise, softened cream cheese, and 1 Tbsp sriracha.

 - Mix everything together until all the ingredients are well combined.

 - Now evenly spread and compress the cooled sushi rice into the baking sheet.
-Then add 1 tablespoon furikake of your choice over the rice.
+Then add 3 Tbsp furikake of your choice over the rice.

-- Once the sushi bake is done, drizzle some sriracha and spicy mayonnaise on top.
-Then garnish with chopped green onion but that’s optional.
+- Once the sushi bake is done, drizzle some spicy mayonnaise and Ungai on top.
+Then garnish with chopped cucumber, furikake, and green onion (optional).

 Notes